-Adolescents require 8-10 hours of sleep at night for optimal health according to sleep experts, yet more than 70 percent of high school students get less than that.
-In a new study, researchers at Brigham and Women’s Hospital examined a national data sample of risk-taking behaviors and sleep duration self-reported by high school students over eight years and found an association between sleep duration and personal safety risk-taking actions.
+Adolescents require 8-10 hours of sleep at night for optimal health according to experts, yet more than 70 percent of high school students get less than that.
+In a new study, researchers at Brigham and Women’s Hospital examined a national data sample of risk-taking behaviors and duration self-reported by high school students over eight years and found an association between duration and personal safety risk-taking actions.

 Previous studies have demonstrated that insufficient sleep in youth can result in learning difficulties, impaired judgement, and risk of adverse health behaviors.
 We found the odds of unsafe behavior by high school students increased significantly with fewer hours of sleep, said lead author Mathew Weaver, PhD, research fellow, Division of Sleep and Circadian Disorders, Brigham and Women’s Hospital.

 Personal risk-taking behaviors are common precursors to accidents and suicides, which are the leading causes of death among teens and have important implications for the health and safety of high school students nationally.
 Those who slept less than six hours were more than three times as likely to consider or attempt suicide, and four times as likely to attempt suicide, resulting in treatment.
 Only 30 percent of the students in the study reported averaging more than eight hours of sleep on school nights.